1whohears/DiamondStarCombat/README.md

 - I want to add turret seats so passengers can shoot.
 - The plane physics are definitely not final.
 Open to feedback.
 - Open to feedback on anything actually.
 Did you find a bug.
 Could certain functions be more efficient?
 Is my code bad?
-- Pvp ballance is something I really want to get right.
+- Pvp balance is something I really want to get right.
 Let me know if something should be nerfed or buffed.
 - If you don't want to add your content to the base mod I want it to be easy for developers to make addons for this mod.
 But I haven't put much thought into it yet because I'm trying to build up the base content for this mod.
 Let me know if something is making addon development difficult.